-Table of Figures
+Preface

+NOTE: This document is not a complete profile and must be used in conjunction with the HL7 Version 2.5.1 Implementation Guide: S&I Framework Lab Results Interface, Release 1 – US Realm Draft Standard For Trial Use ,July 2012 (LRI).

 Introduction

-The Laboratory Results Interface Public Health Component Profile Draft Standard for Trial Use (LRI_PH or ELR251R2) is the public health profile for use with the HL7 Version 2.5.1 Implementation Guide: S&I Framework Lab Results Interface, Release 1 – US Realm Draft Standard For Trial Use ,July 2012 (LRI).
-This component profile describes the additional constraints and guidance needed to transmit laboratory-reportable findings to appropriate local, state, territorial and federal health agencies using the HL7 2.5.1 ORU^R01 message.
+HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health,Release 2 - US Realm (ELR251R2) is the public health profile component for use with the HL7 Version 2.5.1 Implementation Guide: S&I Framework Lab Results Interface, Release 1 – US Realm Draft Standard For Trial Use ,July 2012 (LRI).
+This profile component describes the additional constraints and guidance needed to transmit laboratory-reportable findings to appropriate local, state, territorial and federal health agencies using the HL7 2.5.1 ORU^R01 message.
 This document is not a complete profile and must be used in conjunction with the LRI profile.
 This is described in detail in Section 4.1 below.

 LRI_PH is the successor to The HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health (US Realm), Release 1(ELR251R1) .
 It is the product of several related efforts that directly impacted ELR251R1 as well as a wealth of experience gained through the implementation of Release 1.
 The ELR251R1 errata and clarifications document, that was approved and published in September of 2011, was incorporated into this profile.
 Also incorporated is the 2.5.1 Clarification Document for EHR Technology Certification V1.1 that was created for 2014 EHR certification criteria.
 In addition, all references to Lab Sender, NHSN, and Lab to EHR which were present in ELR251 R1 were removed.
 This profile is written to match the content and style of the LRI Implementation Guide.
 This allows the creation of a Public Health profile component that, in combination with the LRI base profile, creates a complete EL251 R2 message profile.
 The decision was made to create the Draft Standard for Trial Use to further align the ELR guide development with the family of S&I Framework laboratory interface guides.
 Although every attempt was made to be backward compatible to ELR251R, it was not always possible.
 In light of the developments in the laboratory messaging space in the US Realm, the decision was made to align rather than preserve backwards compatibility, where a choice had to be made.
-Appendix A summarizes where backwards compatibility was not possible.
+Appendix A provides a link to additional resources that summarizes in detail the differences between ELR251 R1 and ELR251 R2 and where backwards compatibility was not possible.

 Purpose